 The Best Things To See, Eat And Drink In Green Bay

-We never thought we would ever find ourselves in Green Bay, Wisconsin.
-After all, we are Cowboy fans, (at least I (Christina) am).
-Go Cowboys!
+Adam and I never thought we would ever find ourselves in Green Bay, Wisconsin.
+After all, I am a Cowboy fan – Go Cowboys!
 Nevertheless, we traveled to Green Bay, not for the Packers, but for my cousin’s wedding.
 We are thankful they had their wedding in Green Bay because we found Green Bay to be a lot of fun!
 There is a beautiful botanical garden, a small amusement park near the bay, a lot of cheese to eat, even more beer to drink and of course, the Green Bay Packers.
 So without further ado, enjoy our post of the things to see, eat and drink in Green Bay!

 Bay Beach Amusement Park